It took me 25 years to decide a direction for my life and what kind of lifestyle I wanted.

 Eventually, I decided to start my own.
 Mostly to fulfill my parents’ and friends’ thirst for updates from my adventures, though, so I had no idea what buying that domain was going to lead to.

 I wrote epicly long rants about some beautiful place I had seen, or the weird fried bugs I had tried, but never really put a shape or direction to anything until some of my favorite bloggers started talking about the fact that they were making money off of these little online projects.

 Was my travel blog my key to a life I wanted?

 I trudged away for many months reading and trying to shape my blog into something that people would take seriously.
-I watched youtube videos, Lynda.com tutorials, took books out from the library, literally any and everything I could to try to learn this magical, mystical world of blogging that would unlock my digital nomad lifestyle so that I too, could become a digital nomad.
+I watched youtube videos, Lynda.com tutorials, took books out from the library, literally any and everything I could to try to learn this magical, mystical world of blogging that would unlock a digital nomad lifestyle so that I too, could become a digital nomad.

 Eventually, I decided that it was time to take the plunge and invest in something that would really get me going down the right path, enter Travel Blog Success.

 Contrary to popular belief, I actually don’t make a living off a travel blog.
-BUT my travel blog was my jumping off point and the entire reason I was able to build a life as a digital nomad.
+BUT my travel blog was my jumping off point and the entire reason I was able to become a digital nomad.